How to Choose the Right Blockchain Network for Your Dapp Development

 So if you want users to benefit from “progressive UX” and mobile adaptation while ensuring fork and hacking-resistant environment consider Near blockchain when selecting the best blockchain platform for developing a decentralized application.

-EOS is a way faster blockchain than Ethereum (was and still remains).
+EOS is a way faster blockchain for DApp than Ethereum (was and still remains).
 It can produce around 100 transactions per second due to the usage of dPoS consensus mechanism.
 EOS is a quite known blockchain ecosystem, so it also provides a large set of tutorials and toolkits to ease developers’ work.

 EOS as well as Ethereum enables smart contracts running.
 But smart contracts here are written in C++, so it is quite easier to find a developer with a good knowledge of this language.